anchu09/CoronavirusDataBase/README.md

 # CoronavirusDataBase
-Hello, this is the begining of a great story
+Hello, this is the beginning of a great story
-This has been a change that i have done cause i wanted
+This has been a change that I have done cause I wanted